Skip to Main Content

 What Is a Film Fixer?
 The Complete Guide to Production Fixers in Peru

-Here is how this works in practice.
-Peru draws filmmakers for reasons that are difficult to replicate anywhere else on Earth.
-Within a single country you can shoot against the stone citadels of the Inca empire, handle tributaries of the Amazon basin by motorised canoe, frame the surreal geometry of the Nazca Lines from the air, and capture the colonial grandeur of Lima's Plaza Mayor — all without crossing a single global border.
-That geographic richness comes with complexity.
-Archaeological sites fall under the jurisdiction of the Ministry of Culture.
-This applies strict protections to the country's Inca and pre-Inca heritage.
+Peru draws filmmakers for reasons that are hard to find anywhere else on Earth.
+Within one country you can shoot against the stone citadels of the Inca empire, ride the tributaries of the Amazon basin by motorised canoe, frame the surreal geometry of the Nazca Lines from the air, and capture the colonial grandeur of Lima's Plaza Mayor.
+You do all of this without crossing a single border.
+That richness comes with complexity.
+Archaeological sites fall under the Ministry of Culture, which guards the country's Inca and pre-Inca heritage with strict rules.
 Natural reserves need clearance from SERNANP.
-City permits differ from Lima's streamlined offices to highland towns where forms moves at a pace dictated by local custom rather than production deadlines.
-Altitude sickness can sideline crew members who arrive in Cusco unprepared.
-And the pro crew base, while talented and growing, stays concentrated in Lima, meaning highland and jungle shoots demand careful advance staffing.
-A film fixer is the person who transforms all of this from a logistical puzzle into a workable production plan.
-This guide explains what fixers do, why Peru demands one more than most countries, how they differ from other production roles, what they cost, and how to choose the right partner for your project.
+City permits vary too, from Lima's smooth offices to highland towns where the paperwork moves at a pace set by local custom, not by production deadlines.
+Altitude sickness can sideline crew who reach Cusco unprepared.
+The skilled crew base is talented and growing, but it stays clustered in Lima, so highland and jungle shoots need careful staffing well ahead of time.
+A film fixer turns all of this from a logistical puzzle into a workable plan.
+This guide explains what fixers do, why Peru needs one more than most countries, how they differ from other roles, what they cost, and how to pick the right partner for your project.

 As Fixers in Peru, we bring local expertise to international productions filming in Peru.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.